 Porphyrias are a group of inherited or (rarely) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.
 All porphyrias are characterized by the accumulation of porphyrin, or intermediates of its biosynthesis, which can cause a variety of symptoms depending on the organs involved (e.g., skin, liver, CNS).
 Porphyria cutanea tarda (PCT) is the most common form and presents with chronic, blistering cutaneous photosensitivity and tea-colored urine.
 The diagnosis of PCT is confirmed by detecting porphyrins in urine or serum.
 Management consists of rigorous photoprotective measures, regular phlebotomy or low-dose hydroxychloroquine, and avoiding risk factors.
 The second most common form, acute intermittent porphyria (AIP), is characterized by life-threatening attacks of severe abdominal pain, constipation, tachycardia, and neuropsychiatric abnormalities.
 Attacks are generally triggered by certain drugs, alcohol, infections, or fasting.
 The diagnosis is confirmed by detecting metabolic heme precursors in urine, which often appear reddish.
-An important acquired form of porphyria is lead poisoning, which is discussed in another learning card (see ).
+An important acquired form of porphyria is lead poisoning, which is discussed in another article (see ).
 Patients with a known porphyria should avoid potential triggers.
 Management consists of supportive care; acute attacks should be treated with hemin to reduce heme production.

 - Porphyrias are a group of inherited or (rarely) acquired metabolic disorders in which defective enzymes impair the biosynthesis of heme in the liver and/or bone marrow.

 - Trigger → ↓ enzyme activity in heme biosynthesis → intermediates of heme production accumulate